crossplane/crossplane/docs/getting-started/install-configure.md

 ---
-title: Install & Configure toc: true weight: 2 indent: true
+title: Install & Configure
+toc: true
+weight: 2
+indent: true
 ---

 # Choosing Hosted or Self-Hosted Crossplane

-Users looking to use Crossplane for the first time have two options avaiable to them today.
-The first way is to use a hosted Crossplane service like [Upbound Cloud]("https://upbound.io").
+Users looking to use Crossplane for the first time have two options available to them today.
+The first way is to use a hosted Crossplane service like [Upbound Cloud][Upbound Cloud].
 Alternatively, users looking for some more flexability can install Crossplane into their own Kubernetes cluster.

 Crossplane will be installed using the regularly published Helm chart.
 The Helm